How to Avoid Common Financial Mistakes During Divorce

 By Donna S. Cates, CDFA® – Certified Divorce Financial Analyst, Wealth Builder & Divorce Financial Strategist

-Divorce can shake your world—emotionally and financially.
-For professional women who’ve spent years building a career, a home, and a future, it’s more than just a legal separation—it’s a life transition that demands clear thinking and careful planning.
-I’ve worked with hundreds of women navigating divorce, and I can tell you this: your financial stability isn’t something to leave to chance.
+Divorce can shake your world, emotionally and financially.
+For professional women who have spent years building a career, a home, and a future, divorce is more than a legal separation.
+It is a life transition that requires clear thinking, careful planning, and the right kind of financial guidance.

 2. Ignoring the Tax Impact